RileyThomas138/RileyThomas138.github.io/SettingUpMISP.md

 # Building a Microsoft Sentinel Workspace and Creating a VM - Introduction

-In this project I set up MISP Threat Intelligence
+This project builds off of my previous project.
+Here I am going to be creating an Ubuntu server, running MISP on the server, setting up MISP threat indicators, and pulling them into my previously created Log Analytics workspace in Sentinel.

 ## Details
 First I am going to set up a new Ubuntu Server VM for MISP